nnj24xbfp8-wq/family-chuckeesley-site/src/content/documents/letters/charlie-to-terrie-1970-11-25-thanksgiving-field.md

 dateRange:
   start: "1970-11-25"
 private: false
 summary: "Charlie's letter to Terrie dated 25 November 1970 — the day before Thanksgiving, written from the field in a continuous misty rain and fog, with no sense that the holidays have arrived.
 Good news and bad: Pan Am has cut the California-to-Hawaii fare from $700 to $350, bringing his total R&R transportation to about $550-600, still high.
 No official word yet on the leave deal; he might go to California for two weeks and asks if Terrie would meet him there, admitting he's afraid he'd go AWOL if he came all the way home.
 Answering her worry about combat 'contact,' he explains the two recent deaths in the unit plainly: in one, US troops chased the enemy at dark, were ambushed, and lost three men; in the other, a man went to sleep on guard — both things soldiers simply aren't supposed to do, and neither how his own unit operates.
-He loves her but is unsure about ordinary leave, since unlike R&R it counts against him from the moment he leaves the company until he returns."
+He loves her but is unsure about ordinary leave, since unlike R&R it counts against him from the moment he leaves the company until he returns.
+Pages 3-4 (the closing pages, recovered June 2026): with Sydney being closed out as an R&R destination, Charlie makes his first serious Hawaii proposal — meet on his R&R in Feb or March, he'll pay her way, 'I'm serious about it this time' — the origin of the spring 1971 Hawaii plan."
-source: "Held in family archive — reassembled from src/assets/family/originals/vietnam-letters/dad184.jpg (page 1) and dad185.jpg (page 2; duplicate scan dad186.jpg).
-Handwritten; the closing page is not present in the surviving scans."
+source: "Held in family archive — reassembled from src/assets/family/originals/vietnam-letters/dad184.jpg (page 1), dad185.jpg (page 2; duplicate scan dad186.jpg), dad187.jpg (page 3), and dad188.jpg (page 4).
+Handwritten, 4 pages.
+Pages 3-4 — the closing pages previously recorded as 'not present in the surviving scans' — were located, transcribed, and attached June 2026.
+Draft transcription (pages 3-4) pending review."
 scans:
   - ../../../assets/family/originals/vietnam-letters/dad184.jpg
   - ../../../assets/family/originals/vietnam-letters/dad185.jpg
+  - ../../../assets/family/originals/vietnam-letters/dad187.jpg
+  - ../../../assets/family/originals/vietnam-letters/dad188.jpg
 ---

 ## What the letter is